Thomas55555/husqvarna_automower/README.md

 To create a Zone, select new then enter a name for the zone and the coordinates of the zone.
 Coordinates are entered in Signed Degree format with latitude and longitude separated by a comma and each coordinate separated by a semi colon.
 You must enter at least three coordinates to define a zone.
 For example: ```40.689209, -74.044661; 40.689210, -74.044652; 40.689211, -74.044655``` You must select save and then submit, exiting the flow in another manner will cause any entered zones to be lost.

-If display zone is selected the zone will be drawn as an overlay on the map camera in the provided RGB color.
+If display zone is selected the zone will be drawn as an overlay on the map image in the provided RGB color.
 To change the color provide an RGB string such as (255,255,255).

-If a Home Zone is set, the sensor will return Home and the camera will display the mower at the home location, when the mower is charging or at the docking station.
+If a Home Zone is set, the sensor will return Home and the image will display the mower at the home location, when the mower is charging or at the docking station.

 ## Usage